arcestia/blacklists/README.md

 ### Quick use

-Currently, the most convenient way to utilize these blacklists on desktop and laptop computers is through the uBlock Origin browser extension.
+Currently, the most convenient way to utilize these blacklists on desktop and laptop computers is through the [uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin) browser extension.
 You can import the list as a custom blacklist, which allows you to override any blocked websites instantly and browse freely.

-I'm also conducting tests on the iPhone using the free version of AdGuard Pro.
+I'm also conducting tests on the iPhone using the free version of [AdGuard Pro for IOS](https://download.adguard.com/d/18672/ios-pro?exid=3ail29lmsdyc84s84c0gkosgo).
 I've added the blacklist as a custom list, and the performance has been quite satisfactory.

 For comprehensive protection, I've set up the following configuration: